4 Tips for Dealing with a Negative Inner Voice

 You're not alone

-Your inner voice or your self-talk voice in your head which never seemed to go silent or go away is actually normal.
-It doesn't go away because believe it or not your inner voice is a direct result of the beliefs embedded in your subconscious mind.
+Your inner voice doesn't go away because believe it or not your inner voice is a direct result of the beliefs embedded in your subconscious mind.
 Your self-talk is oddly part of your decision-making process.
-If for some reason happens to be very negative toward you because your beliefs about yourself are negative.
+If for some reason your inner voice happens to be very negative it because your beliefs about yourself are negative.
 The way it talks to you in your head is the way you believe about yourself.
 If your beliefs are negative your self-talk is negative.
 Conversely, if your beliefs are positive then your inner messages are positive.

 Your Inner Voice Statements Control Who You Are

-If the inner voice was judgmental or punishing, it would berate self by delivering negative self-messages.
+If the inner voice was judgmental or punishing, it would berate self by delivering negative self-messages or core beliefs.